 So, how does Logiwa WMS work with Locus?

 LocusEmpower makes it easy to integrate with any warehouse management or warehouse control system using reliable APIs.
-Getting robots into your warehouse no longer takes complicated configuration or specialized coding like you might believe.
+Getting robots into your warehouse no longer takes complicated configuration or specialized coding, as you might believe.
 With Logiwa WMS and Locus Robotics’ compatibility, it can happen in a matter of clicks.

-Locus Robotics’ integration technology is so effective, they guarantee a 2x to 3x increase in productivity and throughput!
-But that’s not the only reason you’ll enjoy partnering with them.
+Locus Robotics’ integration technology is so effective, they guarantee a 2X-3X increase in productivity and throughput.

 Our software works together so that orders can be seamlessly received from your online ecommerce stores, optimized for picking efficiency by Logiwa’s smart picking algorithms, and communicated to the LocusBots operating in your warehouse environment.